brainspill3r/php-auth-system/README.md

 # PHP Auth System

 A simple user authentication system built in PHP that demonstrates basic user registration, login, and logout functionality.
+With AAA unit testing.

 ## Features